appiokstella/appiokstella/README.md

 ## ABOUT ME

-I'm an engineering student with a passion for building systems that sit at the intersection of hardware and intelligence.
+I am an engineering student with a passion for building systems that sit at the intersection of hardware and intelligence.
-I'm curious, detail-oriented, and driven by engineering that solves problems you can see and feel in the real world.
-I believe the best technology is built with people in mind, and I'm here to learn, build, and contribute.
+I am curious, detail-oriented, and driven by engineering that solves problems you can see and feel in the real world.
+The best technology is built with people in mind, and I am here to learn, build, and contribute.

 ---

 ## EXPERIENCE

-I'm just getting started as an engineer, but I bring a strong foundation in creativity and problem-solving from my background in video editing.
+I am just getting started as an engineer, but I bring a strong foundation in creativity and problem-solving from my background in video editing.

-I'm currently building skills in:
+I am currently building skills in:

 - ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white) &nbsp; `Fundamentals` · `Scripting` · `Automation`
 - ![Arduino](https://img.shields.io/badge/Arduino-00979D?style=flat&logo=arduino&logoColor=white) &nbsp;  `Embedded Systems` · `Sensors` · `Microcontrollers`